The Green New Deal’s supporters hope to harness power of narrative with Federal Writers’ Project

 The flower of billions of years of evolution is being destroyed by us, and we’re learning that it could take millions of years for life to recover from the extinctions already under way.
 Beyond biblical, these kinds of self-inflicted plagues–in which we’re pitting ourselves and our story of “money” against the nearly 4 billion-year-old force of life on Earth, against life itself–seem to demand a mythic imagination telling stories for us to even begin to put it all in perspective.
 (As the Dark Mountain environmental writing project put it, “We believe that the roots of these crises lie in the stories we have been telling ourselves.
 We intend to challenge the stories that underpin our civilization: the myth of progress, the myth of human centrality, and the myth of our separation from ‘nature’.
 These myths are more dangerous for the fact that we have forgotten they are myths.”)

 Naomi Klein may be the ideal person to advise Ocasio-Cortez on how to reignite public storytelling and rebuild new foundational public mythologies, not to mention how to fight the asymmetric war of the story about human nature and who we really are.
 In her 1999 book No Logo, Klein tracked the rise of what she described as “corporate mythology,” the private branding and advertising of co-opted public dreams.
 “We have grown up bombarded with the message that there is no alternative to the crappy system that is destabilizing the planet and hoarding vast wealth at the top,” Klein writes in her Intercept story about the Ocasio-Cortez video.
-As she put it during a recent appearance, “There are some very powerful opinion makers who have spent the past half century telling us all that we are are selfish, self-interested automatons, that we cannot be trusted.
+As she put it during a recent appearance, “There are some very powerful opinion makers who have spent the past half century telling us that all we are are selfish, self-interested automatons, that we cannot be trusted.
 That when we try to do things together, terrible things happen.
 It is this idea that when we try to do things together, the gulags happen.
 And it’s just not true.
 We are able to do amazing things together.”

 The only way to transcend the labyrinth of these dead and expiring stories from the past half-century—that now have us trapped seemingly without exit in a doomsday machine—is to write the new stories that will realign and reintegrate us symbiotically with the rest of life on Earth.
 Ocasio-Cortez’s “Message From the Future” could be the first note in a symphony of such stories, played in as many keys as we know how.
 With a new Federal Writers’ Project, the Green New Deal could fuel just such a necessary renaissance of storytelling about the living planet that still remains to us, as we gather together to tell each other tales around the burning fire that may or may not overtake the Earth.